ComposableFi/composable/docs/docs/networks/picasso/pica-use-cases.md

 # PICA Use Cases

 Picasso and PICA powers the IBC Hub, as they are positioned to be the network and native token for cross-ecosystem-IBC transfer activity.
-The vision is to allow cross-chain interaction and execution while abstracting away the UX of having to individually navigate between dApps and chains.
+The vision is to support cross-chain interaction and execution on MANTIS to abstract the UX of having to individually navigate between dApps and chains in a secure manner.

 PICA serves as a natively cross-chain token.
 Powering multiple chains.
 Value is accrued to stakers via revenue distribution based on the success of IBC's ongoing cross-pollination efforts and the Generalized Restaking layer.
 PICA is the native token of [Picasso](../picasso-parachain-overview.md) and [Composable Cosmos](../composable-cosmos.md).